Tyrn/wei/the-insider-en.typ

      Bemish didn't  need  Ashinik.
 But he realized with  a surprise  that he needed Inis.
-While his concubine had been  next to him and he could take her any minute, could walk upstairs with  her or  simply  lock the office  door, caress her soft  body  and  think  about  another  woman  -  unavailable and forbidden - then  it seemed  to Bemish  that  talking  about love  would  be stupid.
+While his concubine had been  next to him and he could take her any minute, could walk upstairs with  her or  simply  lock the office  door, caress her soft  body  and  think  about  another  woman---unavailable and forbidden---then  it seemed  to Bemish  that  talking  about love  would  be stupid.
 Do you love your car?
 You just use it and  if you  crash it, you buy another one.